AVSystem/developer-zone/docs/Anjay_integrations/ESP32_integration/M5Stick.md

 uri,data,string,[lwm2m_server_uri]
 ```
 !!! important
-    The **Identity** parameter stands for both the device endpoint name and its PSK identity (therefore they must be identical in Coiote DM).
+    The **Identity** parameter stands for both the device endpoint name and its PSK identity, therefore these two must be identical in Coiote DM.

 0. Generate the NVS partition: